Environment | In harmony with nature

 Bridgestone’s environmental mission is “to help ensure a healthy environment for current and future generations....”
 The environmental mission includes three focal points: existing in harmony with nature, valuing natural resources, and reducing CO2 emissions.
 The mission’s “In harmony with nature” refers to biodiversity conservation and the Bridgestone Group’s efforts to minimize the impact of operations on the overall ecosystem.

-The Group intends to be even more ambitious in its activities in response to the continued importance of social and environmental issues, and the potential impact on the environment caused by its business growth.
-Building on the various initiatives introduced in the previous mid-term target to reduce environmental impact on an ongoing basis, the Group is working to improve on these achievements and minimize its footprint even more.
+The Group intends to be even more ambitious in its activities in response to the continued importance of social and environmental issues, and the potential impact that its business growth has on the environment.
+Building on the various initiatives introduced in the previous mid-term target to reduce environmental impact on an ongoing basis, the Group is working to improve on these achievements and minimize its footprint even further.

 Initiatives in raw material procurement

-The Group has introduced a Global Sustainable Procurement Policy, which reflects its commitment to reducing environmental footprint and creating a thriving and sustainable supply chain for all materials, including expectations of suppliers regarding no deforestation, no development on wetlands, biodiversity considerations, water management, conserving resources and reducing waste, reducing energy usage, greenhouse gas emissions, and control of chemical substances.
+The Group has introduced a Global Sustainable Procurement Policy (hereinafter Procurement Policy).
+It reflects the Group’s commitment to reducing its environmental footprint and creating a thriving and sustainable supply chain for all materials.
+And the policy includes expectations of suppliers regarding no deforestation, no wetlands development, biodiversity considerations, water management, conserving resources and reducing waste, reducing energy usage and greenhouse gas emissions, and control of chemical substances.

 Our approach to sustainable natural rubber

-Consumption of natural rubber is forecasted to increase relative to rising global demand for tires.
-It is imperative for the Bridgestone's Group's business to foster a sustainable natural rubber supply chain.
-The Group embraces and recognizes sustainable natural rubber as a key issue for both the general tire industry and for the Group's sustainable growth.
+Consumption of natural rubber is forecasted to increase in step with rising global demand for tires.
+It is imperative for the Group to foster a sustainable natural rubber supply chain.
+The Group embraces and recognizes sustainable natural rubber as a key issue for both the general tire industry and for the Group’s own sustainable growth.

-As a large user of natural rubber, the policy describes its expectations with respect to critical issues within the complex global natural rubber supply chain.
-To align with stakeholder expectations, including the Global Platform for Sustainable Natural Rubber (GPSNR) Policy Components that were approved in September 2020, the Group has revised its Global Sustainable Procurement Policy in 2021 accordingly.
+As a large user of natural rubber, the Procurement Policy clearly outlines expectations with respect to critical issues within the complex global natural rubber supply chain.
+To align with stakeholder expectations, including the Global Platform for Sustainable Natural Rubber (GPSNR) Policy components that were approved in September 2020, the Group revised the Procurement Policy in 2021 accordingly.
+Furthermore, version 3.0 (January 2024) of the Procurement Policy explicitly stated that Tier-1 suppliers* are required to extend/share the policies with their own suppliers, with the aim of reaching into the entire supply chain.

 For the details of sustainable natural rubber, see “Procurement.”